joycehan/strikingly-interview-test-instructions-iOS/README.md

 1. **Initiate Game**
   - You send a request to the system to initiate a game
+  - Provide a way for the user to start a game in your app
   - The URL of the system could be found in your invitation email
   - Get a secret key from the system and include this key in the following communications.
 This key identifies the game session!
   - Request & Response